-- 1. For the project engineering of PROFINET IO device you search the concerning PROFINET IO device in the hardware catalog at PROFINET-IO and drag&drop it in the subnet of your IO controller. - 2.
+- For the project engineering of PROFINET IO device you search the concerning PROFINET IO device in the hardware catalog at PROFINET-IO and drag&drop it in the subnet of your IO controller. - 2.
 Assign a name to the IO device.
 The configured name must match the name of the device.
 Information about setting the device name can be found in the manual of the IO device. - 3.
 Enter a valid IP address.
 The IP address is normally assigned automatically by the hardware configurator.
 If this is not desired, you can assign the IP address manually. - 4.
 Link up the modules of your IO device in the plugged sequence and add the addresses that should be used by the modules. - 5.
 If needed, parametrize the modules. - 6.
-Save, compile and transfer your project. % Chap.
-4.10 'Project transfer' page 72
+Save, compile and transfer your project. ♦ Chap.
+4.9 'Project transfer' page 72

-Deployment as PROFINET I-Device > Installing the GSDML file
+Deployment as PROFINET I-Device > Steps of configuration

-8.4 Deployment as PROFINET I-Device
+7.4 Deployment as PROFINET I-Device

-8.4.1 Steps of configuration
+7.4.1 Steps of configuration